ClementTsang/Transcripter/README.md

 ## Disclaimer

-Note that Transcripter is not perfect - the generated transcripts are not guaranteed to be completely correct, and its generated transcripts should be treated as more of a starting point if perfect correctness is required.
-Transcripter will also struggle on words that aren't clearly pronounced, or words that are not standard English.
+Note that Transcripter is not perfect - - the generated transcripts are not guaranteed to be completely correct, and its generated transcripts should be treated as more of a starting point if perfect correctness is required.
+- Transcripter will also struggle on words that aren't clearly pronounced.
+- As a result of being based on Whisper, Transcripter supports multiple languages - see [here](https://help.openai.com/en/articles/7031512-whisper-api-faq) for more details.

-Furthermore, this project isn't one that I'm actively going to maintain too much - it was more a project for fun.
+- Furthermore, this project isn't one that I'm actively going to maintain too much - it was more a project for fun.
 I'll accept bug reports and PRs though.

 ## Motivation